I need financial support

 - Pension Credit

-To be eligible an application must be received by us within 28 calendar days after the first day of self -isolation and must include proofs to verify eligibility.
+To be eligible an application must be received by us within 42 calendar days from the first day of self -isolation and must include proofs to verify eligibility.
 Applications received outside this timeframe will be invalid.

 Please note: this payment will not reduce any welfare benefit entitlement but is subject to Income Tax.